SOAR: Autonomous Improvement of Instruction Following Skills via Foundation Models

 Reformulating Language-Conditioned Control

-We instantiate our instruction following policy with SuSIE, a language conditioned policy decomposed as a goal conditioned policy and an InstructPix2Pix style language conditioned image editing model.
-Language task commands from the VLM are converted into subgoal images with the diffusion model, after which the goal conditioned policy is rolled out for a number of timesteps.
+We decompose SOAR's instruction-following policy into an image-goal conditioned policy and SuSIE, an InstructPix2Pix-style language-conditioned image-editing diffusion model.
+Language task commands from the VLM are converted into subgoal images with the diffusion model, after which the goal conditioned policy is rolled out for a fixed number of timesteps.
 Then, a new subgoal is generated with the same language instruction, and the process repeats until the end of the trajectory.

 In the context of autonomous improvement, such a formulation is very useful.
-Semantics are separated from motor skills, allowing the former to leverage cheap Internet-data and the latter cheap autonomously collected data.
-Goal conditioned learning provides a more dense learning signal than language conditioned learning, and can better leverage suboptimal data.
-And the goal conditioned policy can be trained with purely self-supervised objectives, in contrast to a direct language conditioned policy, which would require a separate model to hindsight relabel autonomous trajectories with language.
+Semantics are separated from motor skills, allowing the former to leverage cheap Internet-data and the latter cheap autonomously collected robot data.
+Goal-conditioned learning utilizes a denser learning signal than language-conditioned learning, and can better leverage suboptimal autonomous data.
+And the goal conditioned policy can be trained with a purely self-supervised objective, in contrast to a direct language conditioned policy, which would require a separate model to hindsight relabel autonomous trajectories with the ground truth language.

 Improvement Results